alxshelepenok/lumen/content/posts/fleek-network-edge-censorship-resistance.md

 date: 2022-12-09T06:00:00Z
 socialImage: https://storageapi.fleek.co/fleek-team-bucket/Blogs/FN-soldier-meme.jpeg
 canonical: ''
-description: 'The first blog in our new series explores the unique features of Fleek Network, a decentralized content delivery network that is not only fast and performant, but also reliable and censorship-resistant.
-Read on for more info on how it remains censor-ship resistant:'
+description: 'Our new series of blogs explores the unique features of Fleek Network, a decentralized content and application delivery network that is not only censorship-resistant and performant, but also fast and reliable.
+Read on to learn how Fleek Network remains censorship-resistant:'
 category: ''
 tags: []